web2py/py4web/README.rst

 .. image:: https://img.shields.io/pypi/v/py4web.svg
    :target: https://pypi.org/project/py4web/

-PY4WEB is a web framework for rapid development of efficient database driven web applications.
+PY4WEB is a web framework for the rapid development of efficient database driven web applications.
 It is an evolution of the popular web2py framework but much faster and slicker.

 -  Main web site:  https://py4web.com